ALMerrill/HandUpServer/README.md

-The frontend can be found here: https://github.com/bandrus5/HandUp
+The frontend can be found [here](https://github.com/bandrus5/HandUp)